yash-suryarao/DevOps-Notes/1-DevOps Introduction.md

   </tr>
 </table>

-<br><br>

-<h3> Q) Difference between Agile and Waterfall Model? </h3>
+## Q) Difference between Agile and Waterfall Model?
 =>
-<b> Agile Model:- </b>This is flexible, iterative and incremental modle emphasizes collaboration, continuous feedback, and adaptation to changing requirements.
+__Agile Model:-__ This is flexible, iterative and incremental modle emphasizes collaboration, continuous feedback, and adaptation to changing requirements.
 In Agile model teams may work on different phases of a project simultaneously, and they focus on delivering small, functional segments quickly.
 Agile teams also tend to use minimal documentation and informal communication.

 <div>
   <img width=400 height=250 src="https://static.javatpoint.com/difference/images/agile-vs-waterfall-model.png">